The Training Cycle

 The final stage in the Training Cycle before you begin the needs analysis stage again, is the evaluation stage.
 This stage is essential because if you do not evaluate the impact of training, you will not know whether the training is having the necessary impact and effectiveness.
 Without an evaluation process training quality cannot be assured and appropriate improvements cannot be made to maintain standards.

-Training are conducted with the intent of on the effectiveness of the training program.
+Training evaluations are conducted with the intent of obtaining information on the effectiveness of the training program.
 The most common way to evaluate training is to get the learners to complete a form at the end of the training event where they give feedback on whether they thought it was useful, and what they thought of the trainer.
 This information can be helpful, but it does not measure what was actually learned by the attendees (only what the attendees thought they learned).

 Training evaluations are conducted to ensure the training and content achieved the learning objectives.
 At the conclusion of the session, the attendee may think they can apply the information they learned to their job functions, but that cannot be verified until they actually attempt to implement their learning on the job.
 That is why it is necessary to conduct an evaluation after the learner has had time to implement it.
 This may be weeks after the actual learning event.